Aortic dissection: Predisposing factors

 Aortic dissection is associated with hypertension (high blood pressure) and many connective tissue disorders.
 Vasculitis (inflammation of an artery) is rarely associated with aortic dissection.
 It can also be the result of chest trauma.
 About 72 to 80% of individuals who present with an aortic dissection have a previous history of hypertension.
 Use of stimulants such as cocaine and methamphetamine is also a modifiable risk factor for AD.
 It can also be caused by smoking.

 A bicuspid aortic valve (a type of congenital heart disease involving the aortic valve) is found in 7–14% of individuals who have an aortic dissection.
 These individuals are prone to dissection in the ascending aorta.
 The risk of dissection in individuals with bicuspid aortic valves is not associated with the degree of stenosis of the valve.

 Connective tissue disorders such as Marfan syndrome, Ehlers–Danlos syndrome, and Loeys–Dietz syndrome increase the risk of aortic dissection.
 Similarly, vasculitides such as Takayasu's arteritis, giant cell arteritis, polyarteritis nodosa, and Behçet's disease have been associated with a subsequent aortic dissection.
 Marfan syndrome is found in 5–9% of individuals who had an aortic dissection.
 In this subset, the incidence in young individuals is increased.
 Individuals with Marfan syndrome tend to have aneurysms of the aorta and are more prone to proximal dissections of the aorta.

 Turner syndrome also increases the risk of aortic dissection, by aortic root dilatation.

 Chest trauma leading to aortic dissection can be divided into two groups based on cause: blunt chest trauma (commonly seen in car accidents) and iatrogenic.
 Iatrogenic causes include trauma during cardiac catheterization or due to an intra-aortic balloon pump.

 Aortic dissection may be a late sequela of heart surgery.
 About 18% of individuals who present with an acute aortic dissection have a history of open-heart surgery.
 Individuals who have undergone aortic valve replacement for aortic insufficiency are at particularly high risk because aortic regurgitation causes increased blood flow in the ascending aorta.
 This can cause dilatation and weakening of the walls of the ascending aorta.

+In December 2018, the U.S. Food and Drug Administration (FDA) issued a warning that fluoroquinolones may increase the risk of aortic aneurysm and aortic dissection, particularly in older adults and in patients with hypertension, Marfan syndrome, Ehlers-Danlos syndrome, atherosclerosis, peripheral vascular disease, or a history of aneurysms.

 Syphilis only potentially causes aortic dissection in its tertiary stage.